 If you don’t have any foreign travel coverage at all, Medicare suggests talking to your travel agent about travel insurance.
 Keep in mind that travel insurance does not necessarily include health insurance, so make sure you understand the benefits before relying on it.

-For most individuals, a Medicare Supplement works well by offering the perk of foreign travel coverage.
+For most individuals, a Medicare Supplement is ideal, because it offers the perk of foreign travel coverage.

 To find out if you will be covered when traveling overseas – of if you want to double check your options – call us at 833-801-7999 to speak to a friendly, licensed agent.

 Our team of dedicated, licensed agents can help you as little or as much as you need.
 Whether it’s answering a few questions about Medicare or creating a comprehensive Medicare Planner with you, we are your Medicare Allies.